-As a homeowner, you need to gather a lot of information about bathroom renovations if you are planning to undertake such a large project.
-This knowledge enables you to make the right decisions about materials to buy, their cost, the labour required and overall budget.
-This information can help you estimate the amount of time required for the remodelling process to be complete to avoid any inconveniences in your home.
+As a homeowner, you need to gather a lot of information about bathroom renovations if you are planning to undertake such a massive project.
+This knowledge enables you to make the right decisions about materials to buy, their cost, the labor required and overall budget.
+This information can help you estimate the amount of time is necessary for the remodeling process to be complete to avoid any inconveniences in your home.

-Here are 15 bathroom remodelling tips you need to know:
+Here are 15 bathroom remodeling tips you need to know:

 Before you commence the project; you need to have estimates of the total cost to avoid spending more than you planned or having to halt your project.
-The costs of bathroom renovation can be determined by the size of your bathroom, the quality of materials you need to remodel the bathroom and labor.
-If you require the hiring of labour, you can take into account the cost of hiring a handyman and vice versa.
-You can have basic, mid to upper range and deluxe bathroom remodels which will all have different costs.
+The expenses of bathroom renovation can be determined by the size of your bathroom, the quality of materials you need to remodel the bathroom and labor.
+If you require the hiring of work, you can take into account the cost of hiring a handyman and vice versa.
+You can have basic, mid to upper range and luxurious bathroom remodels which will all have different prices.

 2. Hide the toilet

 It is advisable to avoid making your toilet the first thing to be seen when someone opens the door.
 This is because the bathroom door can be left open from time to time making your shower the first thing you or your guest will see.
 If you don’t have any ideas, you can inquire opinions and options from an experienced bathroom designer.
 You will have several options to choose from your expert.